GETTING A DIAGNOSIS

 has continued for 3 months or

 For many people with pain after shingles, the pain goes away with the rash.
-When the pain persists for more than 3 months after the rash is gone, it’s called pain after shingles.
+When the pain persists it’s called pain after shingles.
 If you’ve had shingles, and your doctor knows this, pain after shingles is easy to diagnose.
 At this point, no tests are usually necessary.
 The pain will generally be felt in the same places the shingles rash appeared.
 You may not have to live with pain after shingles because treatments are available for this pain.

 Treating your pain